 1. Screening Should be Done Early and Often

 A key piece of treating and preventing osteoporosis is knowing the density and quality of your bones.
 If you have no extra risk for osteoporosis, you should begin getting bone scans at 65 if you are female and 70 if you are male.
 A bone scan is done using a DEXA machine, which stands for dual energy x-ray absorptiometry.

 Standard recommendations in the United States are that all post-menopausal women with one or more risk factors for osteoporosis 65 years of age or older receive a DEXA screening.
 Risk factors include a mother or father with a prior history of osteoporosis, prolonged use of glucocorticoids (steroids), or known osteoporosis as diagnosed by DEXA.

 2. Get the Right Kind of Calcium and Vitamins

 Getting the right kind of calcium and vitamins can help support the bones and give them the right nutrients to remain strong.
-Dr. Miller recommends the following doses of Calcium and Vitamin D:
+We usually recommend the following doses of Calcium and Vitamin D: